OleErikPeistorpet/OE-Lib/README.md

 The library is distributed under the Boost Software License, and is header only, just include and go.

+C++14 is required.
 Supported compilers:
 * Visual Studio 2015 and later
 * GCC 5 and later
-* Clang is tested regularly (Travis CI), but minimum version is unknown
+* Clang (tested regularly, but minimum version is unknown)

 ### Append